-TIF district deficits are anticipated to be funded with future incremental taxes levied over the life of the districts, which is ZY years for the districts created before October 1, 1995, and 23 years for districts created before October 1, 1995, and 23 years for districts created thereafter through September 30, 2004.
+TIF district deficits are anticipated to be funded with future incremental taxes levied over the life of the districts, which is ZY years for the districts created before October 1, 1995, and 23 years for districts created before October 1, 2004, the life of new districts created threadfare through September 30, 2004.
 Beginning October 1, 2004, the life of new districts varies by type of district (20-ZY years) and may be exhended in some cases.